TUDelft-DataDrivenControl/DRC_SimulinkLibrary/README.md

 # DRC_SimulinkLibrary
-Simulink custom library with standardized functions wind turbine and wind farm control
+Simulink custom library with standardized functions for wind turbine and wind farm control